jlink/property-based-testing/pbt-java/src/test/java/pbt/co2budget/Readme.md

-Calculate how many years we are still allowed to push CO2 into the environment and still keep the probability of global temperature rise of under 2 degrees at 66 percent?
+Calculate how many years we are still allowed to emit CO2 into the environment and still keep the probability of global temperature rise of under 2 degrees at 66 percent?